Copilot component

 Generic copilot

-The bot name is required and should correspond to any configured bot you have.
-You may switch between different bots whenever you like, but remember that the conversation also changes.
+The agent property is required and should correspond to an agent in your environment.
+You may switch between agents whenever you like, but remember that the conversation also changes.

-Here we use the built-in assistant chat bot.
+Here we use the built-in agent with uid assistant.

 Copilot with instructions and contextual data